Finnish Trauma Association

 Definitive Surgical Trauma Care – DSTC

-– a standardized three day hands on surgical trauma care course will be organized second time in Finland in 2014
+– a standardized three day hands on surgical trauma care cadaver course first time in Finland in 2018.
+Next course in 2019.

 Secretary of the board